David Sharp (entomologist): Publications

 Sharp's major papers included those on the Coleoptera of the Hawaiian Islands published by the Entomological Society of London in 1878, 1879 and 1880.
 These were followed in 1899 and 1908 by the Fauna Hawaiiensis brought out by the Royal Society.
 This was followed by his work on the Beetles of Central America, prepared chiefly from material collected by Frederick DuCane Godman and Osbert Salvin, and published in 1894 and later years in that monumental work known as the "Fauna Centrali-Americana".

-In 1895 appeared the first volume of the Insecta in the Cambridge Natural History, this being followed by the second volume in 1899.
-Of their influence on the advancement of entomology, and especially of our knowledge of insects as living things, too much cannot be said.
-The publication was so popular that it prevented him for producing a new edition incorporating improvements in the classification of the insects.
+In 1895 appeared the first volume of the Insecta in the Cambridge Natural History, followed by the second volume in 1899.
+Its popularity prevented Sharp for producing a new edition incorporating improvements in the classification of the insects.
 He published on the topic in the Entomologist.
 In 1910 the Insecta was translated into Russian by N. Y. Kuznetsov.
-In 1912 the Entomological Society of London, with the assistance of the Royal Society, brought out as Part III of the Transactions The Comparative Anatomy of the Male Genital Tube in Coleoptera by Sharp & Muir, an exhaustive treatise of 166 pages, and 37 plates.
-All the beetle families were examined, and the results of numerous dissections are included in this highly influential work on the beetle families.
+In 1912 the Entomological Society of London, with the assistance of the Royal Society, brought out as Part III of the Transactions The Comparative Anatomy of the Male Genital Tube in Coleoptera by Frederick Arthur Godfrey Muir, an exhaustive treatise of 166 pages and 37 plates.
+All the beetle families were examined, and the results of numerous dissections are included.

-Perhaps, however, the annual volume of the Zoological Record, published by the Zoological Society, is the work for which most credit should be given.
-This is a list of the publications for the year in all branches of Zoology, British and foreign, classified under the headings of author and subject.
-Sharp was editor for the whole and recorder also for insects.
-No one, unless he has seen something of the work involved, can imagine the amount of detail to be sifted, and the care and knowledge required to prevent errors.
-He entered on this work, which was to some extent a labour of love, in 1892, and his methodical treatment of the publication greatly improved it in every way.
-This work he continued till the year of his death, even completing the reading of the final proofs of records for 1920 during his last illness.
+Among Sharp's most impressive works are the annual volumes of The Zoological Record, published by the Zoological Society.
+These are lists of the publications for each year in all branches of zoology, British and foreign, classified under the headings of author and subject.
+He was editor for the whole and recorder also for insects.
+This continued into his final illness, in which he read the final proofs of 1920's records.